-I was hosted at the Gaylord Opryland Resort & Hotel in exchange for this post.
+I was hosted at Christmas at Gaylord Opryland Resort & Hotel in exchange for this post.
 All thoughts and opinions are my own.

 Our Room: Delta Atrium

 We had a room with two queen beds and a balcony view of the Delta Atrium.
 It’s the perfect spot to be in the middle of all the holiday action!
-From our balcony we could see the ginormous Christmas tree, the Delta riverboat cruise and all the holiday decor.
-It was so nice sipping my coffee out there in the morning and people watching!
+From our balcony, we could see the ginormous Christmas tree, the Delta riverboat cruise, and all the holiday decor.
+It was so nice sipping my coffee out there in the morning and people-watching fellow guests!

 Don’t let anyone tell you differently, decorating a gingerbread house is harder than it looks!
 But the boys had an absolute blast decorating their side of the house and then eating it once they were done.
 You get a pre-built house with icing and candy decorations and go to town!
 It’s a little messy and sticky but fun was had by all!

-I haven’t ice skated in years and was never good at it to begin with, but that wasn’t going to stop me from strapping on some skates, clinging to the railing and hitting the ice with my nephews.
-Elijah is 6 and Caleb is 3.
+I haven’t ice skated in years and was never good at it, to begin with, but that wasn’t going to stop me from strapping on some skates, clinging to the railing, and hitting the ice with my nephews.
+Elijah is 8 and Caleb is 5.
 Caleb didn’t enjoy ice skating, but enjoyed being pushed around the rink in one of the Polar Bear chairs!
-Once he was done with that, he was content to sit and watch.
+Once he was done with that, he was content to sit and watch with some hot chocolate.
 Elijah on the other hand had a blast learning how to skate and get around the rink.
-Make sure you pack long pants and thick socks to go ice skating and make sure you have a crossbody bag on to keep you hands free.
+Make sure you pack long pants and thick socks to go ice skating and make sure you have a crossbody bag on to keep your hands free.

 Get your tickets beforehand here!

 What’s Music City without the music?
 Get tickets for the Tennessee Dinner show.
 This year Darryl Worley and Friends are headlining the Christmas Show as the main dinner act and it’s always a treat to see him live.